openstack/governance/reference/tags/tc-approved-release.rst

 The sole purpose of this tag is defining the pool of projects that could be used for the OpenStack Trademark program.
-It is the role of the Board (as well as working groups like DefCore) to best understand the demand for the commercial trademark by OpenStack users and vendors.
+It is the role of the Board (as well as working groups like the Interop committee) to best understand the demand for the commercial trademark by OpenStack users and vendors.

-As such changes to this tag are expected to come from the DefCore committee based on their judgment that that the marketplace has evolved and a new set of projects should be listed.
+As such, changes to this tag are expected to come from the Interop working group based on their judgment that the marketplace has evolved and a new set of projects should be used in future versions of trademark programs.
 They should propose adding or removing this tag to a project by proposing a change to the openstack/governance repository.
 The change is reviewed by the Technical Committee and approved using standard resolution approval rules, including discussion at at least one Technical Committee public IRC meeting.